readytensor/rt-datasets-binary-classification/README.md

 This repo contains all files related to the datasets used in algorithm evaluation for the Binary Classification - Base category.

 The `datasets` folder contains the main data files and the schema files for all the benchmark datasets under Binary Classification - Base category.
-Within each dataset folder in `datasets`:

 - The `raw` folder contains the original data files from the source (see attributions below).
+The Jupyter notebook file within each dataset folder is used to convert the raw data file for each dataset into the full processed dataset in `raw` folder into the processed form in `processed` folder.
 - `processed` folder contains the processed files.
 These files are used in algorithm evaluations.

   - The CSV file with suffix "\_train.csv" is used for training
   - "\_test.csv" is used for testing (without the targets)
-  - "\_test_key.csv" contains the targets for the test data.
+  - "\_test_key.csv" contains the ids and targets for the test data.
 This test key file is used to generate scores by comparing with predictions.
   - The JSON file with suffix "\_schema.json" is the schema file for the corresponding dataset.
-  - The json file with the suffix "\_infer_req.json" contains a sample JSON object with the data to make an inference request to the /infer endpoint.
+  - The json file with the suffix "\_inference_requeest_sample.json" contains a sample JSON object with the data to make an inference request to the /infer endpoint.
   - The CSV file with the dataset name, and no other suffix, is the full data (made of both train and test sets).

-- The Jupyter notebook file within each dataset folder is used to convert the raw data file(s) in `raw` folder into the processed form in `processed` folder.
-- The folder `schema_cfg` contains a csv which is needed by the schema generation script (described below) .
+- The folder `config` contains two csv files - one called `binary_classification_datasets_metadata.csv` which contains the dataset level attribute information.
+The second csv called `binary_classification_datasets_fields.csv` contains information regarding all the fields in each of the datasets.

-`schema_gen` folder contains a schema gen config file (YAML) and a python script which are used to generate the JSON schema files stored in the `processed` folder for each dataset.
-The generated schema file conforms to the Ready Tensor specification for this category.
+- `generate_schemas.py`: contains the code to generate the schema files for each dataset.
+- `create_train_test_key_files.py`: contains the code to generate the train, test, and test-key files for each dataset.
+- `generate_inference_data.py`: contains the code to generate the inference request sample data for each dataset.
+- `run_all.py`: This is used to run the above three scripts in sequence.

 ---